jphermans/Px2Connect_browser_extension/README.md

 - Manually through the options page

 When a new version is available:
-1. A blue notification banner will appear at the top of the popup
+1. A notification banner will appear at the top of the popup
 2. A desktop notification will be shown
 3. Click the banner to go to the download page
 4. Download and install the new version following the installation steps